What are allergy shots?

 Allergy shots are effective in improving symptoms caused by pollens, molds, animals, dust mites, and cockroaches.
 Overall, allergy shots are successful in

 up to 90% of patients with seasonal allergies and in 70%-80% of individuals with year long allergies.
-Symptoms do not improve overnight as it takes time for
+Symptoms do not improve overnight as it takes time to

 environmental allergens decrease by about 50%.

-example, a study published in 1968, which looked at children with asthma, showed that 70% of the children who received allergy shots for 4 years no
+example, a study published in 1968, which looked at children with asthma, demonstrated that 70% of the children who received allergy shots for 4

 only if it is associated with environmental allergies, not food allergies.